DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 It then proceeds to, like many good games, slowly but surely introduce more mechanics, weapons, and interactions without ever feeling overwhelming.
 It's not perfect, and the weapons aren't necessarily super balanced _(the pistol in this game may as well be a sniper rifle)_, but it ticks the most important box.
 It's fun.

 If you're looking to get into the FPS genre, then it's a good game to start with.
-If you're looking to get into Halo, then it's _the_ game to start with [^2].
-It's also a good game to stop with if you just want to dip your toes in and aren't sure if Halo is your cup of tea.
+If you're looking to get into Halo, then it's _the_ game to start with.[^2] It's also a good game to stop with if you just want to dip your toes in and aren't sure if Halo is your cup of tea.
 It has a nice conclusion that, while being rather open-ended, supplies an easy and satisfying stopping point.

 <details>
 <summary>Campaign Specifics</summary>